 The Office of Justice Programs (OJP), U.S. Department of Justice (DOJ) is a federal agency that provides federal leadership, grants, training, technical assistance and other resources to improve the nation's capacity to prevent and reduce crime, assist victims and enhance the rule of law by strengthening the criminal and juvenile justice systems.
 OJP's offices support state,local and Tribal crime-fighting efforts, fund thousands of victim service programs, help communities manage sex offenders, address the needs of youth in the system and children in danger, and provide vital research and data.

 Within OJP, the Office of Juvenile Justice and Delinquency Prevention (OJJDP) works to prevent and respond to youth delinquency and protect children.
 Through its divisions, OJJDP sponsors research, program, and training initiatives; develops priorities and goals, and sets policies to guide federal juvenile justice issues; disseminates information about juvenile justice issues; and awards funds to states to support local programming.
 OJJDP envisions a nation where all children are free from crime and violence.
 Youth contact with the justice system should be rare, fair, and beneficial.

 As the federal agency whose mission is to ensure the fair and impartial administration of justice for all Americans, the Department of Justice is committed to fostering a diverse and inclusive work environment.
 To build and retain a workforce that reflects the diverse experiences and perspectives of the American people, we welcome applicants from the many communities, identities, races, ethnicities, backgrounds, abilities, religions, and cultures of the United States who share our commitment to public service.

 Volunteer (uncompensated).
-Course credit, work-study, and externship opportunities are available depending on school.
+Course credit, work-study, and externship opportunities are available depending on school requirements.

 * * *